rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 # Building a LoRaWAN -> Wi-Fi -> Cellular Fallback IoT Device

-As ubiquitous as cellular networks, public Wi-Fi access points, and even LoRaWAN gateways are becoming, there is still no "one size fits all" when it comes to IoT deployments.
+As ubiquitous as cellular networks, public Wi-Fi access points, and even LoRaWAN gateways are becoming, there is still no "one size fits all" when it comes to wireless IoT deployments.
 Unfortunately when designing a product, we are often forced to pick a single Radio Access Technology (RAT), like one of the above, before any other work can start.

 Why is this a problem?

-1. We have to **design the product** (e.g. PCB, enclosure) around the form factor of a specific RAT component.
+1. We have to **design the product** (e.g. PCB, physical enclosure) around the form factor of a specific RAT component.
 2. We have to choose the **right battery technology** to optimize performance with that RAT.
-3. We have to **program firmware** that targets a specific RAT.
+3. And most importantly, we have to **program firmware** that targets a specific RAT.

 At the end of the day, I might argue that we shouldn't have to care about whether we are using LoRa or Cellular or Wi-Fi or Zigbee...we just want to get the dang thing connected!

 ## Wireless Harmonization with Blues

 This is why the [Blues Notecard](https://shop.blues.com/collections/notecard) is such a breath of fresh air.
-By using a single API and building around one form factor, you can design your product without fear of switching from Cellular, to Wi-Fi, to LoRa (and back again).
-You can even deploy the same product with different RATs, without changing a single line of code.
+By using a [single JSON-based API](https://dev.blues.io/api-reference/notecard-api/introduction/) and building around one form factor, you can design your product without fear of switching from Cellular, to Wi-Fi, to LoRa (and back again).
+You can even **deploy the same product with different RATs**, without changing a single line of code.

 ![all blues notecards](notecards.png)

 ## But Let's Get Crazy

-Now there's the freedom of picking ONE of Cellular, Wi-Fi, or LoRa. **But what if I want to use them all!?**
+There's the freedom of picking ONE of Cellular, Wi-Fi, or LoRa, **but what if I want to use them all!?**

-Today I want to show you a possibly ridiculous scenario where we build a single product that has the ability to:
+Today I want to show you a scenario where we build a single product that has the ability to:

 1. Start by trying to connect to the cloud via LoRa/LoRaWAN.
 2. If LoRa fails, try using Wi-Fi.
 3. And if both fail?
-Fallback to Cellular
+Fallback to Cellular.

 ## The Project Hardware

-> I want to be doubly clear that even though I'm using a Raspberry Pi with Python for this example, you can 100% accomplish the same thing using any ESP32, STM32, or Nordic (and so on) host with C or Arduino. **It's the same API commands!**
+> I want to be doubly clear that even though I'm using a Raspberry Pi with Python for this example, you can 100% accomplish the same thing using any ESP32, STM32, or Nordic (and so on) host with Arduino/C. **It's the same API commands!**

 We are going to be using the following hardware:

 1. [Blues Notecard LoRa](https://shop.blues.com/collections/notecard/products/notecard-lora) (automatically connects to an available [The Things Network](https://www.thethingsnetwork.org/) gateway).
 2. [Blues Notecard Cell+WiFi](https://shop.blues.com/collections/notecard/products/notecard-cell-wifi) (prepaid cellular and Wi-Fi on one board).
-3. [Blues Notecarrier Pi Hat](https://shop.blues.com/products/carr-pi) (two of these, used as carrier boards for the Notecards).
+3. [Blues Notecarrier Pi Hat](https://shop.blues.com/products/carr-pi) (two of these, each used as a carrier boards for the above Notecards).
 4. Raspberry Pi 5 (also works with the 4B and the Zero!).

 The Notecard slots into the Notecarrier: